Listen to the Podcast

 More than likely this is a good shorting candidate.
-If I look at it, and there’s a gap right here, there‘s a couple gaps, more than likely this one’s going to pull back, that’s the way I’m looking at these stocks, because these stocks are weak.
+If I look at it, and there’s a gap right here, there‘s a couple of gaps, more than likely this one’s going to pull back, that’s the way I’m looking at these stocks because these stocks are weak.

 Don’t get emotional

 I don’t bias or favor one stock or another or one thing or another.
-I’m looking at my probabilities I’m looking at my risk, what do these things normally do?
+I’m looking at my probabilities I’m looking at my risk, what do these things usually do?
 That’s what I do.
-A lot of people, they get really emotional when they are trading stocks, they get emotional, I even get emails about “you shouldn’t have said this, or that”.
+A lot of people, they get emotional when they are trading stocks, they get emotional, I even get emails about “you shouldn’t have said this or that.”